Exercises 9 Nov 2023 13 min read

 The reformer carriage has other features such as shoulder pads (to stop you from sliding off when you’re lying down) and an adjustable headrest.
 All of which is designed to make your experience on the reformer more comfortable.

 The reformer is an incredibly versatile piece of equipment and can be used lying down, standing, kneeling or on all fours.
+This ingenious piece of machinery has many features which make exercise varied, interesting and fun.

 Most exercises on the reformer involve some sort of pushing and/or pulling action.
 Other exercises involve keeping the carriage still whilst the tension of the springs works against you.